 - Student name, photo, and university name.

-- Have a valid expiration date (expired IDs will not be accepted)
+- A valid expiration date (expired IDs are not accepted).

 Similar tours you might be interested in:

-What to bring for my Machu Picchu day trip
+What to Bring for Your Machu Picchu Day Trip

-For this Machu Picchu day trip, it's important to bring items that are comfortable for hiking.
-Early mornings in Cusco can be very cold, but the weather warms up once you reach Machu Picchu's cloud forest.
-Wear layers of warm and light clothing, and carry a small backpack where you can put snacks, water, jackets, and any other essentials you'll need during the trip.
+For this Machu Picchu day trip, wear comfortable hiking clothing and pack smart.
+Early mornings in Cusco can be cold, but temperatures rise as you reach the cloud forest.
+Dress in layers and carry a small daypack for snacks, water, a light jacket, and other essentials.

 Essentials

-Packaging the essentials is important to make your visit comfortable and memorable.
+Packing the essentials will keep your visit comfortable and memorable.

-- Insect repellent: Mosquitoes and other insects can be a nuisance in Machu Picchu.
+- Insect repellent: Mosquitoes can be present in the cloud forest

 Clothing and gear